 All Member States have the same obligation to produce national LTSs under EU law.
 A team of researchers has now analysed the state of these documents and their relevance in national policy-making for the first time across the EU.
 This event presents the most important insights from this analysis and seeks to start a conversation with all relevant stakeholders on how to improve their effective use.

-This webinar presents and discusses findings of a report by Energy Policy Group.
-The analysis focuses on the role of district heating in Member States' Long-term Climate Strategies (LTSs).
-The report describes the current situation, highlights key challenges and shortcomings of published LTSs, and proposes a way forward for integrating efficient, low-carbon and reliable district heating systems into climate neutrality strategies.
+This webinar presented and discussed findings of a report by the Energy Policy Group.
+The analysis focused on the role of district heating in Member States' Long-term Climate Strategies (LTSs).
+The report described the current situation, highlighted key challenges and shortcomings of published LTSs, and proposed a way forward for integrating efficient, low-carbon and reliable district heating systems into climate neutrality strategies.

 This webinar, co-hosted by Climate Analytics and Ecologic Institute, presented findings and recommendations for how the EU27 can transform its economy to fulfil the Paris Agreement 1.5 °C goal.
 The findings are based on a quantitative analysis of the latest evidence assessed by the IPCC, which had been used to develop 1.5 °C compatible pathways for the EU27 and selected Member States.